Abhinav-Sriharsha/Brain-Tumor/README.md

 ## 📌 FUTURE ENHANCEMENTS

-🚀 Improve Model Accuracy: Train with a larger dataset and hyperparameter tuning.☁️ Deploy to Cloud: Host the Flask application on AWS/GCP for real-world usage.🔍 Integrate Explainability: Use Grad-CAM for model interpretability.🎨 Enhance UI: Make the frontend more interactive and visually appealing.
+🚀 Improve Model Accuracy: Train with a larger dataset and hyperparameter tuning.

+☁️ Deploy to Cloud: Host the Flask application on AWS/GCP for real-world usage.

+🔍 Integrate Explainability: Use Grad-CAM for model interpretability.

+🎨 Enhance UI: Make the frontend more interactive and visually appealing.

 ✨ AUTHOR